 As dog walkers, we've used long lines for years for safety and management during our off-leash group hikes.
 Our goal has always been to give our group hike pups as much freedom as possible to sniff, romp, and explore, without sacrificing safety.
 In the last couple of years, I've noticed more talk among dog owners and trainers alike about the importance of decompression walks, and how long lines can help to facilitate more enjoyable, less stressful walks for both dogs and their people.
-More and more, I'm noticing everyday dog owners try out long lines, not just for hikes and decompression walks in open spaces, but for neighborhood walks.
+More and more, I'm noticing everyday dog owners try out long lines, not just for hikes and decompression walks in open spaces, but for standard neighborhood walks.
 When we say "long line," we mean a leash that is longer than the standard 6 foot length.
 Long lines can vary from 8 to 10, 15, 20, or even 30 or more feet.

 Recently on our Instagram page, I posed the question, "For those of you who have tried using a longer leash for walks, what changes have you noticed?"
 I was blown away by the responses and wanted to share some of them here.
 Here they are: